CyrusWarner/Flashcard-Front-End/README.md

-This was a group project built by James Burgess and I using React for the front-end and Django for the back-end
+This was a group project built by James Burgess and Cyrus Warner using React for the front-end and Django for the back-end

 This project was built for people looking for a site where they can create collections of flashcards and study anything they would like.
 The application also comes with animations created by Framer Motion API.